ipbesdata/IPBES_LOD/Global Assessment 1/README.md

 For the full report, see: https://doi.org/10.5281/zenodo.3831673

+For information on how to cite the GA1 report, see: https://ict.ipbes.net/ipbes-ict-guide/data-and-knowledge-management/technical-guidelines/suggested-citations#iv.-global-assessment

+### Contact

 For any questions and enquiries, please contact the IPBES Data and Knowledge Unit <aidin.niamir@senckenberg.de>